jim-easterbrook/python-exiv2/README.rst

 To enable it you need to run a free threading build of Python (e.g. ``python3.14t``) with an environment variable ``PYTHON_GIL=0`` or command line option ``-Xgil=0``.
 If you run into any problems with it please let me know.

+Known problems include:

+* ``XmpProperties.registeredNamespaces`` is not thread safe in libexiv2 < 0.29

 Documentation
 -------------